Government treating farmers as enemies: Akhilesh Yadav | Headlines

 The arrogance of power has made the government sitting in New Delhi ''blind and deaf'' to the suffering of millions of farmers in the country, the SP leader told the gathering.

-''More than 200 farmers have lost their lives during the agitation but the Modi government is still treating the farmers as if they are enemies at the borders of the country and building barriers,'' Yadav said.
+''More than 200 farmers have lost their lives during the agitation but the Modi government is still treating them as if they are enemies at the borders of the country and building barriers,'' Yadav said.

-''The government is oblivious to the fact that these humble farmers have the power to remove arrogant rulers from the seat of power,'' he added.
+''The government is oblivious to the fact that these humble farmers have the power to remove arrogant rulers from the seat of power,'' he said.

 Farmers, mostly from Punjab, Haryana and western Uttar Pradesh, have been camping at three border points of Delhi since November 28 last year, demanding the repeal of the farm laws and a legal guarantee on minimum support price (MSP) for their crops.